NWKRAFT probably sounds like gibberish to most people.

 But it’s an important pilot acronym.

 The NWKRAFT checklist is a memory aid that helps pilots recall necessary information for flight planning.
+It includes navigational, operational, and meteorological factors that pilots need to take into consideration.

 Let’s explore it in more detail.